Special Education Transportation

 Transportation for Students with Medical Needs

-Students with medical conditions may be provided with transportation following a review of their needs, supporting documentation, and discussion between school staff and the Instructional Leadership Consultant-Special Education.
+Students with medical conditions may be provided with transportation following a review of their needs, supporting documentation, and discussion between school staff and the System Principal of Special Education.

 Students in Care, Treatment, and Correctional Facilities